 - The registration fee for the application, which is $75.

 Also, full-face, passport-type color photographs are required, so this may carry an additional small cost.
-The price of meeting with a qualified physician can vary, though, on average, it is around $150.

 You need to renew the MMJ card annually.
 This process includes having to pay your doctor consult fees and the $75 registration fee again.
 You should complete the renewal process 45 days before the expiration date.
+However, unlike many other state MMJ programs, Florida patients also have to pay for the 210-day renewal appointment.

 [You can find more information on the FL MMJ application process by visiting the official website of the Office of Medical Marijuana Use]